 Passengers must refrain from yelling or engaging in behavior that may distract the driver from concentrating.

-Campers are allowed to periodically call home during designated times during a camp session with their cell phone or prepaid calling card.
-Counselors secure all cell phones until a designated call time.
+Campers are allowed to use phones during their evening free time and on weekend trips.
+Phones may be held by counselors when not in use.
 Parents are welcome to contact camp supervisory staff at any time to discuss a their daughter’s progress at camp.

 Grier Summer does not have a formal Parents’ Day, but parents are welcome to visit for a special occasion upon making prior arrangements with the camp director.
 Visitors must check in at the office.
 Grier Summer must have written permission from a camper’s parent in order for her to leave the camp property with a visitor.